d1manson/jsonl-schema-validator/README.md

 - `ANY` - a unspecified blob of json (could be a scalar json value or a json array/object with arbitray depth).

-*the date & datetime types aren't 100% watertight validators; day of the month can run from 1 to 39 for all months.
+*the date & datetime types aren't 100% watertight validators; day of the month can be anything from 0 to 39 for all months.

 ## Benchmarks